 I have led or been involved with a variety of organizations at Stanford.
 In particular, I helped found - and have held a variety of leadership roles in - the Stanford chapter of J Street U, an organization dedicated to a peaceful future for Israelis and Palestinians.
 Other sustained extracurricular commitments include the Stanford Model UN Conference and the Stanford Jewish community.

 I have taken advantage of a variety of opportunities to broaden my perspective in various locations around the world.
-Before Stanford, I studied abroad twice through linguistic and cultural immersion programs: once in France for six months at age 13, and once in Sweden for a gap year.
-While at Stanford, I spent a quarter in D.C. through Stanford in Washington, and took summer classes that brought me to Tanzania and Cambodia, and lived and worked for a summer in southern India.
+Before Stanford, I studied abroad twice through linguistic and cultural immersion programs: once in France for six months at age 13, and once in Sweden for a gap year after high school.
+While at Stanford, I spent a quarter in D.C. through Stanford in Washington, took summer classes that brought me to Tanzania and Cambodia, and lived and worked for a summer in southern India.

 Based on research done by Hopelab, our four-person group designed V-Fend to dramatically improve health outcomes for children living with HIV.
 V-Fend provides consistent, rewarding reminders to take medication and allows kids to play fun and educational games that put them in the driver's seat as they battle foreign invaders, fight HIV, and strengthen their body's immune system.